Reality Check for the Irish Artist / Booking A Music Gig In Ireland.

 Form a good relationship with all the venues you play in.
 Definitely, have their email addresses and send them updates so you are fresh on their minds.
 I know from experience that I will read an email much quicker than look for an update on facebook.
 Be smart and also let the venues know of other artists that are out there and are looking to play.
 They will see you as an asset and someone in the know.
 You might even get to make a few quid for promoting some other artists to a venue that you know.
 Be enterprising and imaginative.
 Always be on the lookout for opportunities and collect up all your contacts by email guys.
 These contacts are worth their weight in Gold if treated correctly.

 That’s its guys really.
-I wanted to share this with you so you know exactly what to do and how to do it ..
-I am fully aware that it is not easy out there but make things easier for yourselves by applying these few points.
-I guarantee you if you follow these steps, you will definitely have much more success and will be on your way to having a career in the music industry.
+I wanted to share this with you so you know exactly what to do and how to do it.
+It is not easy out there but make things easier on yourselves by applying these few points.
+If you apply some of these, I guarantee, you will definitely have much more success and will be on your way to having a career in the music industry.
 If you have any questions please feel free to ask me here by leaving a comment or leave a comment on my facebook.
 Many thanks for reading my post and I sincerely hope it answers some of those questions you are looking for.
 I have another Part to this If you want to know more.
 Please Click here for the next Part.